equinor/radix-public-site/public-site/docs/src/docs/topic-docker/index.md

 For a general understanding of what Docker and Container is, have a look at [What is a Container](https://www.docker.com/resources/what-container) or a more in-depth presentation from the Stavanger [playground](https://github.com/equinor/playground-stavanger/tree/master/docker-basic).

-[Katacoda](https://www.katacoda.com/) offers free courses where you can work with Docker directly in the browser, without having to install it locally.
 Other resources could be the official [Docker documentation](https://docs.docker.com/).

 ## Security